awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

 ## Step 4: Next steps<a name="as-lbs-app-next-steps"></a>

 Now that you have completed this tutorial, you can learn more:
 + You can configure your Auto Scaling group to use Elastic Load Balancing health checks\.
 If you enable load balancer health checks and an instance fails the health checks, the Auto Scaling group considers the instance unhealthy and replaces it\.
-For more information, see [Adding ELB health checks](as-add-elb-healthcheck.md)\.
+For more information, see [Add Elastic Load Balancing health checks](as-add-elb-healthcheck.md)\.
 + You can expand your application to an additional Availability Zone in the same Region to increase fault tolerance if there is a service disruption\.
-For more information, see [Adding Availability Zones](as-add-availability-zone.md)\.
+For more information, see [Add Availability Zones](as-add-availability-zone.md)\.
 + You can configure your Auto Scaling group to use a target tracking scaling policy\.
 This automatically increases or decreases the number of instances as the demand on your instances changes\.
 This allows the group to handle changes in the amount of traffic that your application receives\.
 For more information, see [Target tracking scaling policies](as-scaling-target-tracking.md)\.

 ## Step 5: Clean up<a name="as-lbs-app-clean-up"></a>